CodeReviewDAO/dxd_codereview/Reviews/338 - Casper Swift SDK/3 - Swift version of Casper Domain Objects/README.md

 ## Code

 The reviewer was able to verify that all the [CLType primitives](https://casper.network/docs/design/serialization-standard#clvalue) are implemented in the  project.
-The project also contains most of the Casper domain objects and entities implemented in Swift.
+The project also contains most of the Casper domain objects and entities (Deploy, Block, DeployExecutable, Era, Validator etc...) implemented in Swift.
 The reviewer was also able to verify the presence of  byte serialization functions for all CLType primitives and Casper domain objects (related to sending a deploy to the network: Deploy, Block, DeployExecutable etc...).

 ## Unit / Automated Testing